-Consumption of alcohol can also play a vital role in the deficiencies of mineral and vitamin.
+Consumption of alcohol can also play a vital role in the deficiencies of minerals and vitamins.
 The effect may occur due to the replacement of food consuming with alcohol and vitamins like lower levels of vitamin A, folate, vitamin B and calcium.

 The timing of investigation in case of illness

-The significance of the investigation relies on the time of sample taking to the stage of the disease.
-The selection of right investigation can also influence on the stage of illness.
-For instance, serology test may negative for syphilis in case sample is taken after exposure too early.
+The significance of the investigation relies on the time of the sample taking to the stage of the disease.
+The selection of the right investigation can also influence the stage of illness.
+For instance, the serology test may negative for syphilis in case the sample is taken after exposure too early.

 There are different types of serology test which provide details regarding past or active infection.
 Acute illness may also affect the result of investigations.